 You will get access to the same learning platform as the standard program, where you can access all of the learning and assessment resources that Fortress Learning students receive.
 You then work independently through the program, and as you complete the assessable tasks for each of the 3 Fields of Study (Design, Deliver, Assess), you submit that work for assessment.
 Email support is provided when you need it.

-If you are interested in a program that offers more support, we suggest you explore our TAE40116 Certificate IV in Training and Assessment (Standard).
+If you are interested in a program that offers more support, we suggest you explore our “Extra Support” and “Ultimate Support” packages for the new Cert IV TAE40122.

 About the course

 This course is delivered online, which gives you flexibility in your study hours and allows you to complete the course at your own pace.
 After enrolment, you will receive your login credentials and instant access to our learning platform.
 This is where you will find all your instructions, learning resources and assessments.

 You will be able to ask questions to our trainers via email.

 - Any assessments you submit will be marked within four business days.
 That is our service standard guarantee to you.

 - All emails are responded to within 8 business hours.

 If you are not sure why quality support is important you may be interested in our article ‘Why Student Support Matters“.

 The Certificate IV in Training and Assessment includes ten units of competency, of which there is one Elective Unit.
 We have grouped the units into three Fields of Study: Design, Deliver and Assess.